github-education-resources/GitHubGraduation-2021/_data/Prateek-Pulastya/Prateek-Pulastya.md

-Name: Prateek Pulastya
+name: Prateek Pulastya
-Institution: Panipat Institute of Engineering and Technology
+institution: Panipat Institute of Engineering and Technology
-Quote: The two most powerful warriors are patience and time.
+quote: The two most powerful warriors are patience and time.
-Github_user: Prateek-Pulastya
+github_user: Prateek-Pulastya